 Periodontal disease, or gum disease, is also known as “periodontitis” and it is caused by infection and inflammation of the gums.
 It affects many adults and it is particularly common among seniors.
-According to the Centers for Disease Control and Prevention (CDC), gum disease affects over 70 percent of people aged 65 and above in the United States.
+According to the Centers for Disease Control and Prevention (CDC), gum disease affects over

 Recent research has shown that women with gum disease are also more likely to develop breast cancer.
 However, until now, no studies had looked at the impact of periodontitis on cancer risk more generally.

 Jean Wactawski-Wende, Ph.D., from the State University of New York at Buffalo – in collaboration with colleagues from other U.S. institutions – has, for the first time, investigated the association between gum disease and several types of cancer in women.

 The study confirmed previous findings, but it also revealed previously undetected connections, such as the link between gum disease and gallbladder cancer.
 The findings are published in the journal Cancer Epidemiology, Biomarkers & Prevention.